SantinoCastagno/SantinoCastagno/README.md

 # Hi there!

-My name is Santino Castagno.
-I'm Computer Science student from Argentina.
+I'm Santino Castagno, a Computer Science student from Argentina.

 ## Learning
   - I'm currently learning English be myself.